professor-swansosj/Module-8-Companion/README.md

-# 🐳 Module 8: Docker Containers - Your Network Automation Playground
+# Module 8 Companion - Docker Containers for Network Automation

+## Software Defined Networking Course

 > **Ready to containerize your network tools?** This is where everything you've learned comes together in portable, consistent environments!

-## 🎯 What You'll Master
+## 🎯 What You'll Practice

 Transform from "What's a container?" to confidently building and running your own network automation services in isolated, portable environments.
 Docker isn't just for developers—it's your secret weapon for consistent, reliable network automation!

-## 🚀 Learning Journey

-**Start Here:** Module 01 - Work through each module in order
+## � Prerequisites

-**Estimated Time:** 3-4 hours of hands-on practice
+- **Estimated Time:** 3-4 hours of hands-on practice
-**Prerequisites:** Basic command line skills and Python knowledge from previous modules
+- **Requirements:** Basic command line skills and Python knowledge from previous modules

-### Your Adventure Path
+- **Start Here:** Module 01 - Work through each module in order

+## 🗂 Learning Path

 | Module | What You'll Discover | Why It Matters |
 |--------|---------------------|----------------|